wellbornbaba/python-indeed-selenium-automation/README.md

 # python-indeed-selenium-automation
-search indeed.com for job listing and search the results in xlsx and html
+search indeed.com for job listing and save the search results in xlsx and html
 # How to use it
 **keywords** Enter keywords to search for